Canyon del Oro High School: Academic Decathlon

 Canyon del Oro is home to one of the top performing Academic Decathlon teams in Arizona.
 The CDO team is a perennial powerhouse in the region, defeating other academically reputable schools in the area nearly every year.
 As of 2010, the team had captured nine consecutive region titles.

 The CDO team placed 4th in the Arizona Academic Decathlon State Competition in 2002, 3rd in the state in 2003, State Runner-Up in 2004, and 3rd in the state in 2005.
 In 2006 the team became the Arizona Academic Decathlon State Champions, outscoring defending state champs Mesa Mountain View 46,482 points to 46,406 points.
 CDO represented Arizona in the National competition, placing 5th.
 In 2007, the team scored 45,667 points, placing second in the state behind Mesa Mountain View with 47,402 points.
 In 2008, the team scored 46,600 points, placing second in the state for the second consecutive year.

 In 2009, CDO once again became the Arizona Academic Decathlon State Champions, outscoring Mesa Red Mountain 47,055.5 points to 44,052.2 points.
 The CDO team placed 4th in the U.S. Academic Decathlon National Competition, in representing Arizona, with 47,972.3 points.
 CDO placed behind Moorpark High School of California (51,289.5 points), Waukesha West High School of Wisconsin (50,979.9 points), and Burke High School of Nebraska (48,064.0 points).

-In 2010, CDO placed as State Runner-Up behind Mesa Mountain View, with the team scoring 47,892.4 points.

-In 2011, CDO was the State Champion in Arizona, and finished 5th in the National Competition with 46,522.7 points.

-In 2012, CDO placed as State Runner-Up behind Mesa Mountain View, with the team scoring 44,962 points.

-In 2013, CDO placed as State Runner-Up behind Red Mountain.
-At the National Competition, the team placed 9th overall.